8.6 What You Experience Depends on Your Point of View: Eulerian vs. Lagrangian

 Here's an interesting fact.
 Radiosonde measurements are considered Eulerian because they measure properties like temperature and humidity at a fixed location.
 However, the horizontal velocity is measured by a radiosonde’s lateral movement with the horizontal wind and so is actually a Lagrangian measurement.
 A cup anemometer or sonic anemometer is an example of a Eulerian method of measuring wind velocity.

-Discussion Activity: Eulerian and Lagrangian Points-of-View From Your Everyday Life
+Discussion Forum 5: Eulerian and Lagrangian Points-of-View From Your Everyday Life

 In the lesson, I presented an example of a driver in a car that happened to be traveling at the same speed as a rainstorm so that to the driver it was raining the entire time, while to the observers in the houses that the driver passed, the rain showers were brief.
 We could have given a second case in which there was widespread rain so that both the car driver and the house occupants observed constant rainfall for several hours.
 In the first case, the advection exactly matched the local rainfall change wherever the driver was, so that the driver was in rain constantly, but the house occupants saw rain only for a short while.
 In the second case, there was no gradient in the rainfall rate, so even if the storm was moving, neither the driver nor the house occupants observed a change in rainfall.